|The Swindon HoneyBee|

 These web pages are hosted by a group of Beekeepers based in Moray, in the North of Scotland ...
 Many thanks

 Ron recently had an article published in a local newspaper, to which he told me ...
-'It was not a very good article, so for your interest I have attached something I wrote to give out to those who understood bees but kept it low-key for them that do not.'
+'It was not a very good article, so for your interest I have attached something - We really do have Varroa Hygienic Bees - I wrote to give out to those who understood bees but kept it low-key for them that do not.'

 Hygienic Behaviour Success (2008)